tchew86/FEARS/README.md

   tester_folder_path = "path/to/your/folder"
   ```
 - Set at line 47 the path to the file containing the list of top 10 related queries.
 The file name must be `final_keywords.csv`
+- Select with a Pivot table only the queries that have economic relevance. (i.e. if there are the words ‘economic depression’ and ‘postpartum depression’, only the former will be kept).
+Save These Keywords in a new file named `Broad_economic_Keywords.csv`.
+This process is highly arbitrary since it is possible to select every keyword that might be related to economic output (i.e. expensive cars, luxury houses, etc.), or only those related to investor sentiment (i.e. recession, chapter 11, inflation, etc.).
+In this repository is possible to find the file `Broad_economic_Keywords.csv` containing the queries with a broad economic and financial meaning that we selected.

 ### 2. Adj_Interest_vol.py